-Fls often aspire to have a "sales culture," but this is generally not the best approach.
-The key to success is to have an escalated service culture, where the focus is on providing products and services to make people's lives better.
-By focusing on providing excellent customer service, Fls can build stronger relationships with consumers, increase overall satisfaction, and create a positive image for the institution.
-A result will be increased sales and improved overall performance.
+FIs often spend too much time on strategy and not enough time on culture.
+The key to success is to have an escalated internal and external service culture that is supported by defined strategic initiatives and achievable goals.
+The cultural focus should be on providing products and services to make people's lives better.
+To achieve the desired culture internally, investing in your employees through coaching and leadership development is imperative.
+By focusing on providing excellent service to both employees and consumers, FIs can build stronger relationships internally and externally, increase overall satisfaction, and create a positive image for the institution.
+An outcome will be increased sales and improved overall performance.